izivkov/DynamicResourceTranslator/README.md

 After that, all translations will use the `UppercaseTranslationEngine`.

 ## Performance
-When loading the app for the first time, if no `strings.xml` file is available for the phone's default language, there may be a delay per screen as the content is being translated.
+When loading the app for the first time, if no `strings.xml` file is found for the phone's default language, there may be a delay per screen as the content is being translated.
 Subsequent access to the same screen, even after restarting the app, will load at normal speed.